FinnWiel/shazzoo-media/README.md

 ---

-## 🚀 Features

-- 🖼 Custom media model (`MediaExtended`) with JSON-stored conversions.
-- 🎨 Custom `CustomCuratorPicker` component with added conversion logic.
-- 📁 View overrides for Curator panel customization.

----

-## 📦 Installation
+##  Installation
 You can install the package via composer then run the installation command:

 ```bash
 composer require finnwiel/shazzoo-media
 ```

+If you installed Curator before Shazzoo Media, you’ll need to remove Curator’s media table migration manually before running the install command.

 ```bash
 php artisan shazzoo_media:install
 ```

  > **Note:** This package will install curator for you but you will have to do some of the setup.
 Like installing CropperJS and using a custom filament theme for styling.
 If you have not set up a custom theme and are using a Panel follow the instructions in the Filament Docs first.

 ```bash
 npm install -D cropperjs